Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 include additional C preprocessor definitions required by convention

-defined as the name of the package, PACKAGE_VERSION
+defined as the name of the package, PACKAGE_VERSION, set to

 mark DLL visibility of functions and to distinguish between definition